bradcush/stuff/README.md

 We also parse commands using `optind` which means they don't have to directly follow the program name when specified.
 We consider this behaviour a feature and not a bug for the time being.

-## Support

-The goal is that stuff will be available on most systems but for now I've only developed and tested locally using Linux and specifically Arch Linux.
-It may or may not work on other distributions of Linux for now.

 ## License